 The result is 8 million gallons a day of highly purified water that meets California’s strict drinking water quality standards. purewaterSV.org

 Conservation: Water conservation is an essential component in providing a reliable water supply to current and future generations.
 Our long-term water supply plan calls for annual water savings of more than 32 billion gallons per year by 2030.
 Since the late 1980s, the population of Santa Clara County has increased by roughly 25 percent, yet water use over that time has remained relatively flat.

-Dams/Reservoirs: Santa Clara County’s 10 reservoirs hold enough water for 340,000 families of ve for one year.
+Dams/Reservoirs: Santa Clara County’s 10 reservoirs hold enough water for 340,000 families of five for one year.
 They catch storm runoff that otherwise would flow into San Francisco Bay.

-Water treatment plants: We operate three water treatment plants that clean and disinfect imported water and water from four of our local reservoirs.
+Water treatment plants: Valley Water operates three water treatment plants that clean and disinfect imported water and water from four of our local reservoirs.
 The three water treatment plants can produce as much as 220 million gallons of drinking water a day.

 Water quality laboratory: Ensuring all of our water supplies are safe and clean is our highest priority, and we continuously test our water quality in Santa Clara County to do so.
 The water district’s state-of-the-art water quality lab performed nearly 175,000 tests in 2014.

 We test water produced from each of our three water treatment plants, our Silicon Valley Advanced Water Purification Center, our reservoirs and groundwater basins.
 Our treated water consistently meets or is better than all applicable water quality regulatory standards, and these standards are becoming increasingly stringent as technology is developed to detect contaminants at very minute levels.